singer-io/tap-salesforce/README.md

 The `api_type` is used to switch the behavior of the tap between using Salesforce's "REST" and "BULK" APIs.
 When new fields are discovered in Salesforce objects, the `select_fields_by_default` key describes whether or not the tap will select those fields by default.

 The `lookback_window` (in seconds) subtracts the desired amount of seconds from the bookmark to sync past data.
-Default value: 10 seconds.

 ## Run Discovery